Walter Breuning: Public events

-On his 110th birthday, in September 2006, Breuning was declared the oldest living retired railroader in the United States.
-Then-Governor of Montana, Brian Schweitzer, and the city mayor attended his celebration.
+On his 110th birthday, in September 21 2006, Breuning was declared the oldest living retired railroader in the United States.

-On February 16, 2009, Breuning made an appearance on the News Hour with Jim Lehrer, giving his views about the current state of the economy and the newly elected president, Barack Obama.
-Breuning said that the first president he ever voted for was Woodrow Wilson, and that the most memorable news item he ever heard about in his life was the Wall Street Crash of 1929.
-He also described life during the Great Depression.
+On February 16, 2009, Breuning made an appearance on the News Hour with Jim Lehrer, when he was 112.
+He recalled The Great Depression of 1929 and how his favourite president was Franklin D. Roosevelt.

 On April 24, 2009, Breuning was the focus of a segment done by Steve Hartman's "Assignment America" on the CBS Evening News. and on September 21, 2009, his 113th birthday, he was the focus of another such segment.
 During his 113th birthday celebrations, Breuning said: "Remember that life's length is not measured by its hours and days, but by that which we have done therein.
-A useless life is short if it lasts a century.
+A useful life is short if it lasts a century.
 There are greater and better things in us all, if we would find them out.
 There will always be in this world—wrongs.
 No wrong is really successful.
 The day will come when light and truth and the just and the good shall be victorious and wrong as evil will be no more forever."

 The BNSF Railway named the west end of its new Broadview Subdivision, where it meets the ex-Great Northern Laurel Subdivision near Broadview, Montana, Walter Junction after Breuning.
 He was present at the dedication of the new line, which serves the Signal Peak Mine, on September 2, 2009.

 On February 25, 2010, Breuning was honored by Montana Ambassadors for shining a spotlight on the state of Montana.